xmartlabs/react-native-health-link/docs/installation.md

 - In the main view select '+ Capability' and double click 'HealthKit'
 - To enable access to clinical data types, check the Clinical Health Records box.

-More information on react-native-health's [official GitHub page](https://github.com/agencyenterprise/react-native-health).
+More information on @kingstinct/react-native-healthkit's [official GitHub page](https://github.com/kingstinct/react-native-healthkit).

 ### Android